-Key objective Complete the single rulebook on Prospectus Regulation by delivering technical advice and, potentially, technical standards.
+Complete the single rulebook on Prospectus Regulation by delivering technical advice and, potentially, technical standards.

 ESMA has been tasked with delivering technical advice on general equivalence criteria under the Prospectus Regulation.
-ESMA will also consider the potential development of draft regulatory or implementing technical standards.
+In view of COVID-19 impact on resource, ESMA will not consider the potential development of draft regulatory or implementing technical standards.